alexroden/Arkwright/README.md

 ```

 ### Tests
-This project contains API route tests, which assert against snapshots.
+This project contains API route tests, which assert against snapshots, and command tests, which assert database insertion.
 These are run through phpunit, therefore to run these tests run the command `phpunit` in your terminal.